mdubow/Springboard-Data-Science-Career-Track/Capstone-Project-1/README.md

 4) Machine Learning
 5) Final Project Files
 6) Intermediate code used for reference to specific problems encountered throughout the project

+The Final Project folder includes the code for the entire project, as well as a slide deck and written report.